gelmio/oblivious-svelte/oblivious/Oblivious.md

 _We're not in Kansas anymore..._
 Freetown.
 Sierra Leone...
-Blood fuckin Diamond in proper west fuckin Africa.
+Blood fuckin Diamond in proper West fuckin Africa.
 _The_ wild wild west.
 I muscle my way through the pile.
-The thump of the bike is finding competition for attention with the rest of the cacophony, so much so that no ones really making room for me.
+The thump of the bike is finding competition for attention with the rest of the cacophony, so much so that no one's really making room for me.
 The whole place is *pumping.*
 Hope it's not like this all the way to my accommodations...
 ---